 Your invisible student, Natalka

 In a perfect world, every line of pencils would include perfect color matches for whatever you want to draw.

 In the real world, however, that’s simply not possible.
-There are so many variations in every color that exact matches are impossible.
+There are so many variations in every color that exact matches are impossible most of the time.